-Augmented intelligence refers to the assistive role artificial intelligence can play in improving human decision making, which is different from the popular conception of AI in which computers replace humans.
-A subset of artificial intelligence, augmented intelligence seeks to center the ways humans and machines can work together, not remove the human element from certain work.
+Augmented intelligence refers to the assistive role artificial intelligence (AI) can play in improving human decision-making, which is different from the popular conception of AI in which computers replace humans.
+A subset of AI, augmented intelligence seeks to center the ways humans and machines can work together, rather than remove the human element from certain work.

 What Is Augmented Intelligence?